miniconnect/holodb/projects/regex/README.md

 ## Normalizations

-Upper bound of unlimited quantifiers is 3 for groups and 12 for anything other:
+Default upper bound of unlimited quantifiers is 3 for groups and 12 for anything other:

 - `x*` &rarr; `x{0,12}`
 - `x+` &rarr; `x{1,12}`